When Does Content-Based Routing Work? Representation Requirements for Selective Attention in Hybrid Sequence Models: Abstract

 \section{Abstract}

-We identify a \textbf{routing paradox} in hybrid recurrent-attention architectures: content-based routing --- deciding which tokens deserve expensive attention --- requires exactly the pairwise computation that routing is designed to avoid.
-The core mechanism is that attention \emph{writes} pairwise match results into representations through value aggregation, creating structure that no other mechanism provides.
+We identify a \textbf{routing paradox} in hybrid sequence models: content-based routing --- deciding which tokens deserve expensive attention --- requires \emph{pairwise computation}, and this requirement is inescapable.
+Through 20+ controlled experiments across three tasks, multiple scales (200K to 1.4B parameters), and 15+ routing mechanisms, we map the routing landscape exhaustively.

-Through 20+ controlled experiments across three tasks (a synthetic diagnostic, the Zoology Multi-Query Associative Recall (MQAR) benchmark~\cite{arora2024zoology}, and HotpotQA~\cite{yang2018hotpotqa}), we map the routing landscape exhaustively.
-One layer of softmax attention creates a latent $\sim$34-dimensional subspace that enables 98.4\% routing precision; zero layers yield 1.2\%.
-This subspace is invisible to cosine similarity, destroyed by random projections (98.4\% $\to$ 2.6\%), and cannot be created by contrastive pretraining.
-Twelve alternative mechanisms --- recurrence (uni/bidirectional), linear attention, memory banks, contextual bandits (LinUCB, Thompson, OFUL), contrastive pretraining, and segment-level routing --- all cluster at 15--29\%.
-Non-learned indices (Bloom filter: 90.9\%; BM25 on HotpotQA: 82.7\%) bypass the bottleneck entirely for exact/keyword matching.

-The result is a sharp two-regime hierarchy with an empty middle ground.
-These findings provide the mechanistic explanation for the empirical observation~\cite{arora2024zoology} that recurrent models fail at associative recall, and reframe attention as a \emph{representation constructor} rather than merely a computation mechanism.
+Every system that achieves high routing precision does so through pairwise token comparison --- whether in an attention layer or in the router itself.
+Every mechanism that avoids pairwise computation fails: recurrent models (Mamba-1.4B: 29\%), memory banks (12\%), bandits (0.7--3.6\%), contrastive pretraining (1.6\%), and 12 other approaches all cluster at 1--29\%.
+A single layer of pairwise computation suffices (98.4\%), and the best combination --- bidirectional Mamba with rank-1 pairwise projection --- achieves 99.7\%.
+Eliminating pairwise computation entirely always fails.

+Routing needs two ingredients: (1)~per-token representations with bidirectional context and (2)~pairwise token comparison ($s_{ij} {=} q_i^\top k_j$).
+Either alone fails.
+Bidirectional Mamba ($O(n)$ preprocessing) + full pairwise comparison (the Investigator) achieves 99.5\%; replacing the Investigator with a rank-1 pairwise projection improves this to 99.7\%.
+Without any pairwise comparison, the same representations yield only 25.6\%.
+Unidirectional recurrence fails even with pairwise routing (${\leq}\,2\%$) because earlier positions lack future context.
+Adding one bidirectional layer to frozen Pythia-1B recovers 99.4\% routing (trained for 40 epochs; the bridge reaches 95\% by epoch 6 and stabilizes near 99\% by epoch 29).
+The routing signal lives in a ${\sim}34$-dimensional latent subspace, invisible to cosine similarity and destroyed by random projections (98.4\% ${\to}$ 2.6\%).
+Non-learned indices (Bloom filter: 90.9\%; BM25: 82.7\%) bypass the bottleneck for exact/keyword matching.

+For architecture design: the preprocessing can be $O(n)$ bidirectional recurrence (99.5\%) or even a single learned inducing point (98.8\%), but pairwise comparison in the router is inescapable --- global mean pooling (1.9\%) and Fourier mixing (0.9\%) both fail.
+Combining $O(n)$ bidirectional Mamba with rank-1 pairwise projection yields \textbf{99.7\% routing at linear inference cost}.